eluckie/PierresTreats.Solution/README.md

 * If leaving a form empty on update, throws an exception page rather than displaying error message
 * If leaving a spot empty on edit form for user, ^
+* Background image does not always cover screen if window is resized too small

 ## Stretch Plans